Rated for Everyone

 I will leave you with your thoughts.

-But the man spends that time
+Yet the man spends that time

 catching the moth.

-He cups it, delicately in his hand,
+He palms it, delicately, in his hand

 He walks out into the sunlight